medical_negligence_medical_negligence_claims_Solicitors

 Medical Misdiagnosis Claims

-A delayed diagnosis is when your medical condition is recognised later than it should have, and a missed diagnosis is when your doctor fails to diagnose any problems at all.
+An incorrect diagnosis occurs when a medical professional wrongly identifies your condition.
+By contrast, a delayed diagnosis arises when your condition is recognised later than it should have been.
+Finally, a missed diagnosis happens when a doctor fails to diagnose any condition at all.

 Making a GP Negligence Claim

-General Practitioners are held to the same standards as other medical professionals and owe their patients appropriate and adequate levels of care.
+General Practitioners are held to the same professional standards as other healthcare providers.
+Accordingly, they owe their patients a duty to deliver appropriate and competent care.

-If you have suffered a hospital negligence, whether in an NHS Hospital or a private medical facility our specialist medical negligence team can help you to access the support you need.
+Whether the treatment took place in an NHS hospital or a private medical facility, our specialist medical negligence team can help you pursue the support and compensation you deserve.

 Ask NJS Law